thewillyhuman/java-algorithms-club/README.md

-# Welcome to the Java Data Structures!
+# Welcome to the Java Algorithms and Data Structures!
 Based in [uniovi.ed](https://github.com/ZenMaster91/uniovi.ed).

 Here you'll find implementations of popular algorithms and data structures in everyone's favorite new language Java, with detailed explanations of how they work.